 This is where tools like Auslogics BoostSpeed come in.
 It has a File Shredder feature that permanently deletes anything on your drive, which makes it impossible to get it back!

-How to reset Windows through the Settings application
+How to Factory Reset Windows 11/10 through the Settings Application

 This process involves different steps for Windows 11 and Windows 10.